MustafaArikan/GAI4_course/Unit_0/README.md

 # Unit 0: Binary Image Classification

-This unit demonstrates a transfer learning pipeline using **EfficientNet-B0** to classify fruit variants from the Fruits-360 dataset.
+This unit demonstrates a training pipeline using **EfficientNet-B0** to classify fruits from the Fruits-360 dataset.

 ## Project Structure